offbynull/coroutines/README.md

         }
     }

-    // IMPORTANT: Methods that are intended to be run as part of a coroutine must take in a Continuation type as a parameter.
-Otherwise, the
+    // IMPORTANT: Methods that are intended to be run as part of a coroutine
+    // must take in a Continuation type as a parameter.
+Otherwise, the plugin
-    // plugin will fail to instrument the method. private void echo(Continuation c, int x) {
+    // will fail to instrument the method. private void echo(Continuation c, int x) {
         System.out.println(x);
         c.suspend();